 Carn ownership has increased so rapidly over the past thirty year that many cities in the world are now “one big traffic jam” How true do you think this statement is?
 What measures can governments take to discourage people from using their cars?

-Car ownership has increased so rapidly over the past thirty years that many cities in the world are now 'one big traffic jam'.
-How true do you think this statement is ?
-What measures can goverenments take to discourage people from using their cars?

-Car ownership has increased so rapidly over the last past thirty years that many cities in the world are now on big traffic jam.
+Car ownership has increased so rapidly over the past thirty years that many cities in the world are now ‘one big traffic jam’.
 How true do you think this statement is?
-What measures can government take to discourage people from using their cars.
+What measures can government take to discourage from using their cars?

-Car ownership has increased so rapidly over the past thirty years that many cities in the world are now `one big traffic jam`.
+Car ownership has increased so rapidly over the past thirty years that many cities in the world are now one big traffic jam.
 How true do you think this statement is?
+What measures can governement take to discourage people from using theirs cars?

-What measures can governments take to discourage people from using their cars?
+Car ownership has increased so rapidly over the past thirty years that in many cities aroud the world there are constant traffic jams.
+How true do you think the statement is?
+What measures can governments take to discourage people from owning cars?